447group4/Database/README.md

 **Maryland_DB.sql**
 Contains:
-- Population denisty for all counties in Maryland, and groups the population into the 8 Congressional districts.
+- Population denisty for all counties in Maryland, and groups the counties into the 8 Congressional districts.
 - Latitude/longitude points for all counties in Maryland, and coordinate points for the border of Maryland.

 SOURCES: